 For current data, the Commission offers an online tool-the RRC Online Inspection Lookup (OIL)-to search statewide oil and gas inspection and enforcement information, including notices of violation and intentions to sever leases.
 RRC OIL allows anyone, anywhere at any time to search online records of oil and gas well inspections and violations.
-RRC OIL is the public facing search tool that accesses the Commission's Inspection, Compliance, Enforcement Electronic Tracking System, and allows users to download data set files either statewide or by Commission district office.
+RRC OIL is the public facing search tool that accesses the Commission's Field Operations Inspection, Compliance, Enforcement Electronic Tracking System, and allows users to download data set files either statewide or by Commission district office.
+RRC OIL allows anyone, anywhere at any time to search online records of oil and gas well inspections and violations.
 Users may customize inspection and violation searches by a variety of criteria in real time.
-OIL is found on the Commission's website at https://rrc.texas.gov/resource-center/research/research-queries/about-rrc-online-inspection-lookup/.
+RRC OIL is found on the Commission's website at https://rrc.texas.gov/resource-center/research/research-queries/about-rrc-online-inspection-lookup/.

-Table 3: Fiscal Years 2020 and 2021 Number of Violations Per Rule by Subsection
+Table 3: Fiscal Years 2020 through 2022 Number of Violations Per Rule by Subsection